SichangHe/curriculum_vitae/index.md

 ∗ Studied and complied with RPSL semantics in RFCs, covering over 99% of all real-world RPSL use cases.

-∗ Optimized the parser to interpret and verify hundreds of millions of routes per hour.

 Sichang He (Steven) - University of Southern California Page 1 of 3

 []

+∗ Optimized the parser to interpret and verify hundreds of millions of routes per hour.

+∗ Found RPSL usage varied widely among autonomous systems (ASes).

 – Employed the RPSL parser to verify observed interdomain routes;
 analyzed verification reports and identified com-